QIB-Sheffield/TRISTAN-rat/README.md

-These scripts accompany the manuscript "Use of physiologically based pharmacokinetic and tracer kinetic models for prospective prediction and quantification of hepatic transporters drug-drug interaction via in vivo imaging in rats" (hereafter referred to as the 'Six Test Compounds' study).
+These scripts accompany the manuscript "Use of physiologically based pharmacokinetic and tracer kinetic models for prospective prediction and quantification of hepatic transporters drug-drug interaction via in vivo imaging in rats" by Nicola Melillo, Daniel Scotcher, J. Gerry Kenna, Claudia Green, Catherine D. G. Hines, Iina Laitinen, Paul D. Hockings, Kayode Ogungbenro, Ebony R. Gunwhy, Steven Sourbron, John C. Waterton, Gunnar Schuetz, and Aleksandra Galetin (hereafter referred to as the 'Six Test Compounds' study).

 This paper has been submitted for publication in the open access journal [Pharmaceutics from MDPI](https://www.mdpi.com/journal/pharmaceutics).